 Promising signs such as naming the first Thursday of every December as National Bird watching Day, expanding the activity of birding institutes and the availability of magazines such as Podoces and Balaban herald a growing future.
 Bird hunting in most areas has been banned and bird protection groups have been established to protect some endangered bird species which are in the red list.

-The best time for bird watching programs in Iran is spring and autumn.
+The best time for birdwatching in Iran is spring and autumn.
 The first half of spring, especially in May, is when birds begin mating, nesting, and caring for chicks, resulting in abundance.
 In the fall, not only migratory birds enter Iran, but the population of birds also increases.
 Offspring born in the spring are now grown and joined.

 It is noteworthy that most of the known species in Iran are migratory birds (approximately 70%) and do not come to Iran during their breeding season in Iran.
 But in the fall, many of them travel to Iran to avoid the cold season in their homelands.
 Of course, the observation of migratory birds in Iran presents some challenge: